 (F) Licensees shall maintain a list of persons currently approved for access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.
-When a licensee determines that a person no longer needs access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access or no longer meets the access authorization requirements for access to the information, the licensee shall remove the person from the approved list as soon as possible, but no later than seven working days, and take prompt measures to ensure that the individual is unable to obtain the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.
+When a licensee determines that a person no longer needs access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access or no longer meets the access authorization requirements for access to the information, the licensee shall remove the person from the approved list as soon as possible, but no later than seven working days, and take prompt measures to ensure that the individual is unable to been approved for unescorted access.

-- (G) When not in use, the licensee shall store its security plan, implementing procedures, and the list of individuals that have been approved for unescorted access in a manner to prevent unauthorized access.
-Information stored in non-removable electronic form must be password protected. - (H) The licensee shall retain as a record for three years after the document is no longer needed: - (i) a copy of the information protection procedures; and - (ii) the list of individuals approved for access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.
+(G) When not in use, the licensee shall store its security plan, implementing procedures, and the list of individuals that have been approved for unescorted access in a manner to prevent unauthorized access.
+Information stored in non-removable electronic form must be password protected.

+(H) The licensee shall retain as a record for three years after the document is no longer needed:

+(i) a copy of the information protection procedures; and

+(ii) the list of individuals approved for access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access.